Approved Institutions | Courses Acceptable/Not Acceptable | Course Equivalency System | Transfer Credits Process | Our Coordinates

 7. If your current academic standing is Unsatisfactory or Probationary, credits will only be transferred to your record once you return to Satisfactory standing.

-8. Department/school academic advisers in Arts, Science and in other faculties at McGill will evaluate courses (content, level and method of evaluation) for approval and make recommendations for transfer credit assessment.
+8. Departmental academic advisers in Arts, Science and in other faculties at McGill will evaluate courses (based on content, level and method of evaluation) for approval and make recommendations for transfer credit assessment.
 However, SOUSA has sole responsibility for the final decision made for granting transfer credits and for the number of transfer credits given.
 We will do our best to ensure you receive a fair assessment, but we cannot guarantee that the courses you choose will receive full credit.

 Offical Transcript should be sent to: